Barycypraea fultoni: Discovery

-Market Value
+Market value

 In the 1980s, an American collector bought the then world record size (slightly less than 80 mm) specimen for US$22,000.
-Shortly after, three of these specimens were purchased by Dr. Luigi Raybaudi Massilia, with one specimen over 80mm being purchased for US$25,000, as noted by the Guinness World Records, it was the highest price paid for a seashell at the time.
+Shortly after, three of these specimens were purchased by Dr. Luigi Raybaudi Massilia, with one specimen over 80mm being purchased for US$25,000.
+As noted by Guinness World Records, this was the highest price paid for a seashell at the time.